Sales & Marketing Learnings: About the addiction to performance marketing – when “Nike” lost its lead with inefficient online advertising

 - 🚀 Personalized advertising through data and AI

-- 💡 Long-term success through combined marketing strategy
+- 💡 Long -term success through combined marketing strategy

-- 📣 Iconic athletes as brand ambassadors
+- 📣 Iconian athletes as a brand ambassador

 Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition